 When state criminal laws are broken and someone is arrested, they face criminal charges in state court.
 However, when the illegal activity involves laws enacted by the federal government, the case can be prosecuted in federal court.
 When faced with serious consequences, you must employ an experienced Orange County federal crimes attorney.
 Federal charges carry significant penalties which is why you need a lawyer that will stand up to the government and protect your rights.

 Many attorneys do not practice in federal court.
-Namely, because federal law carries different rules and procedures than California state court.
-Federal prosecutors are extremely sharp and have unlimited resources to ensure that charges ultimately lead to a conviction.
+Namely, because federal law has a different set of rules and procedures than California state court.
+Federal prosecutors have unlimited resources to ensure that charges ultimately lead to a conviction.
 The evidence is ordinarily voluminous consisting of reports from federal agents, audio and video recordings, and financial statements.
 Therefore, it is important to retain a federal crimes attorney who can devote the time and resources to mounting your defense.

 Overview of Federal Criminal Charges

 All federal crimes are charged by the U.S. Attorney’s Office and typically by way of indictment.
 A person is charged by way of an indictment after a federal prosecutor presents their case to the grand jury.
 An indictment is a charging document that the grand jury returns when it concludes that sufficient evidence warrants charging a defendant.